-The 2020 Law on Investment, which came into force on 1 January 2021, retains a distinction between foreign and Vietnamese investors.
+The 2020 Law on Investment, which came into force on 1 January 2021 and was amended in 2022, retains a distinction between foreign and Vietnamese investors.
 Therefore, different procedures often apply depending on whether the investor is foreign or domestic.
 For instance, unlike local businesses, international investors are required to register their investment or to obtain certain documents before their investment project can begin.
 For the purposes of this guide, we will focus on foreign investors who conduct investment activities in Vietnam, or who are considering an investment in this promising destination.